Iterative Deployment Exposure for Unsupervised Out-of-Distribution Detection: Experiments

 \subsubsection{Implementation details:}

-Our pre-trained model~$\f$ is a ResNet-18~\cite{he2016identity} pre-trained on ImageNet~\cite{deng2009imagenet}.
-For $s^-$, we extract features from $L=4$~layers at the end of every ResNet block and normalize the features of the final layer following~\cite{fan2022simple,reiss2023mean}.
+For $s^-$, we extract features from $L=4$~layers at the end of every ResNet-18 block and normalize the features of the final layer following~\cite{fan2022simple,reiss2023mean}.
 The binary classifier $s^+$ also uses a ResNet-18 architecture.
-It is trained with Adam~\cite{kingma2014adam} using a learning rate of $10^{-5}$ and a batch size of~256 for ten epochs on CIFAR10 and an equivalent number of iterations on the other datasets.
+It is trained with Adam~\cite{kingma2014adam} using a learning rate of $10^{-5}$ and batch size~256 for ten epochs on NIH and an equivalent number of iterations on the other datasets.
 We apply data augmentation in the form of random resized crops, color jitter, and horizontal flips and initialize the binary classifier with the weights from the previous timestep.
 At every step, the elements of $\D_t^\textrm{deploy}$ are re-labeled with the current model $s_t(\x)$ using a threshold.
 The threshold is determined on the training data such that 95\% is considered in-distribution.
 We standardize the scores of $s^+$ and $s^-$ before combining them to ensure they have similar scales.
+The hyperparameters $\beta$ and $\gamma$ were set via the grid search to $1/300$ and $3$, respectively.
+We found CSO robust to their settings, as shown in the next section.